Biden and Trump are dominating Super Tuesday races and moving closer to a November rematch

 While much of the focus was on the presidential race, there were also important down-ballot contests.
 The governor’s race took shape in North Carolina, where Republican Lt.
 Gov. Mark Robinson and Democratic Attorney General Josh Stein will face off in a state that both parties are fiercely contesting ahead of November.

-California voters were choosing candidates who will compete to fill the Senate seat long held by Dianne Feinstein.
+In California, Democratic Rep. Adam Schiff advanced to the general election race to fill the Senate seat long held by Dianne Feinstein, with his opponent still to be determined.
 And in Los Angeles, a progressive prosecutor attempted to fend off an intense reelection challenge in a contest that could serve as a barometer of the politics of crime.

 Despite Biden's and Trump's domination of their parties, polls make it clear that the broader electorate does not want this year's general election to be identical to the 2020 race.
 A new AP-NORC Center for Public Affairs Research poll finds a majority of Americans don't think either Biden or Trump has the necessary mental acuity for the job.